thejoshwolfe/nethack/README.md

    * The retro "Rogue" level has got to go.
  * A game mode that allows save states, called "Practice Mode".
    The normal game should be called "Hardcore Mode".
-   (Get rid of the current Explore and Wizard modes.)
    * You can still unlock encyclopedia entries in Practice Mode.
+   * Rename Wizard Mode to Debug Mode, have it only accessible by running the game locally.
+   * Get rid of the standard Explore Mode.

 Additional fun stuff maybe someday: